smonff/perl-article/perl-article-stackoverflow-july6-2022.md

 [`Mojo::Promise`](https://metacpan.org/pod/Mojo::Promise), a _Perl-ish
 implementation of [Promises/A+](https://promisesaplus.com/) and a superset of [ES6 Promises](https://duckduckgo.com/?q=\mdn%20Promise)_.

-Perl is best run in single tasks—on its own, it is not a language with great performance.
-If you wanted performance today, you have JavaScript and C, except with added complexity and debugging nightmares.

 Perl includes a number of specialized operators that process data in unique ways.
 You can use the diamond `<>` operator to eat up any stream,